CodePawfect/ocp-preparation/readme.md

 scheduler at any time.
 Predicting exactly when a thread will run is absolutely impossible.
 Therefore, you must learn what a thread-safe class looks like and what properties it must have.
 By this, I mean locks, especially ReentrantLocks and synchronized blocks.

+You must be sure about how serialization and deserialization work.
+I know, I know, I also find it odd that this is heavily emphasized in the exam.
+Just look at the custom methods for serializing and deserializing and understand what transient means.
+Don't forget that the first non-serializable superclass must have a default constructor.

 ### Exception Handling
 Believe me when I tell you that you must know exactly when certain exceptions are suppressed in a try-catch or